HomeSpan/HomeSpan/README.md

   * Complete transparency to every underlying HomeKit action, data request, and data response
   * Command-line interface with a variety of info, debugging, and configuration commands
 * Built-in database validation to ensure your configuration meets all HAP requirements
-* Integrated PWM functionality supporting pulse-wave-modulation on any ESP-32 pin
+* Integrated PWM functionality supporting pulse-wave-modulation on any ESP32 pin
 * Integrated Push Button functionality supporting single, double, and long presses
-* Integrated access to the ESP-32's on-chip Remote Control peripheral for easy generation IR and RF signals
+* Integrated access to the ESP32's on-chip Remote Control peripheral for easy generation of IR and RF signals
 * 16 detailed tutorial-examples with extensive comments, instructions, and HomeKit tips and tricks

 ### For the HomeSpan End-User